namecoin/pkcs11mod/README.md

 ## Tracing

 Set the environment variable `PKCS11MOD_TRACE=1` to enable debug tracing.
+To include sensitive data that might be a privacy leak, also set `PKCS11MOD_TRACE_SENSITIVE=1`.
 The trace will be outputted to the log file.

 ## Should I use pkcs11mod or p11mod?